 The candidates are required to complete their graduation in a related field from a recognised institution in the country.

 They must obtain at least 45-50 percent aggregate in their graduation and will also be required to sit through several entrance exams.

 Agricultural Science Entrance Exam

-The admission to the courses of agricultural sciences can either take place depending on the entrance exams that are conducted at the national, state or university level or can also be done by qualifying for the merit list as per the cut-off decided by the university depending on your scores of 10+2 or equivalent certificate.
-The following are some of the entrance exams that are carried out in the country to accept the students at the different universities for their agricultural courses.
+Admission to the courses of agricultural sciences can either take place depending on the entrance exams that are conducted at the national, state or university level or can also be done by qualifying for the merit list as per the cut-off decided by the university depending on your scores of 10+2 or equivalent certificate.
+The following are some of the entrance exams that are carried out in the country to accept students at different universities for their agricultural courses.

-ICAR AIEEA (All India Entrance Examination for Admission): This is a national level entrance test that is conducted to proceed with the admission of the students in various agricultural programs offered at different universities.
+ICAR AIEEA (All India Entrance Examination for Admission): This is a national-level entrance test that is conducted to proceed with the admission of students in various agricultural programs offered at different universities.